 In every Oregon estuary, some crab can be found.

-Coos, Yaquina, Alsea, and Tillamook normally provide the best year round opportunities.
+Coos, Yaquina, and Tillamook normally provide the best year round opportunities.

-Smaller estuaries and those with more freshwater influence may only be good during the driest part of summer when salinities in the bays are at their highest.
+Smaller estuaries and those with more freshwater influence may be good during the late summer through the early winter.

 Availability by area